 A person may nominate themselves for an award.
 If a person is nominated by someone else, then it must be indicated that the person has consented to that nomination.

-The book prize winner is expected to participate in an ‘author meets reader’ session on the published work at the annual LSAANZ conference held in November/December each year.
+Normally, the book prize winner is expected to participate in an ‘author meets reader’ session on the published work at the annual LSAANZ conference held in November/December each year.
 Given that the 2020 annual conference has been cancelled, this requirement may be carried over to a combined ‘meet the author(s)’ session at the 2021 annual conference.

 Each award recipient will receive a certificate and amount of $AUD200.
-The awards will be announced at the LSAANZ annual conference and publicized on the LSAANZ website.
-Award recipients will be informed of their award prior to the conference to enable attendance.
+The awards will be announced at the LSAANZ annual conference and publicised on the LSAANZ website.